whiskyechobravo/kerko/docs/config-params.md

 639-3] codes for languages not covered by ISO 639-1.

 If `normalize` is set to `false`, item language values will be used verbatim.
-In that case, the facet will work equally well if your language data is well controlled and consistent.
-This is the way to go if languages are consistently recorded using their non-English names in your Zotero library.
+In that case, the facet will work well if your language data is well controlled and consistent.

 Type: Boolean <br>
 Default value: `true`